 Note: Wyze Cam v2 and Wyze Cam Pan work with Google Assistant.
 Wyze Cam v2 firmware needs to be on version 18.104.22.168 or higher.
 Wyze Cam Pan firmware needs to be on version 22.214.171.124 or higher.

 How to connect your Wyze device to Google Assistant:

 - Set up your device with your Wyze app

 - From the Wyze app, ensure your devices have the latest firmware (Account > Firmware Upgrade > Upgrade All)

 - Download and launch the Google Home app

 - Tap Set up device

-- Find the Wyze Home listing and log in with your Wyze account
+- Search for Wyze and log in with your Wyze account

 - Google Assistant will automatically sync a list of the devices from your Wyze account

 - Click here for more information about setting up Google Assistant with a Wyze Cam

 There is no way to remove specific cameras from Google Assistant without deleting them from your Wyze account.
 Google Assistant will regularly resync, and the camera will be removed.
 You can, however, remove your Wyze account by following the instructions here.